lmiller1990/websockets-scratch/article.md

 `console.log(bufferToBinary(mask))` gives me `10011111101011110111011111111000`.
 This will be different every frame.
 The important thing to see if the mask is a 32 bit binary value.

 Now we have the length of the payload, and the mask.
 Let's decode the payload!
 Since we did all the work to get the mask, decoding is relatively easy.
-Since the mask is 4 bytes, we do `mask[i % 4]` to XOR the message:
+Since the mask is 4 bytes, we do `mask[i % 4]` to XOR the message.

 ```js
 const encodedMessage = chunk.slice(6, chunk.length)